MFichtl/CodingChallenges/README.md

 # Coding Challenge

-Solution and Testing for Javascript coding challenge (exercise)
+Solution and Testing for Javascript coding challenge (exercise).